reactivemobile/kotchain/README.md

 6: Block [data=F hash=0000EC... previousHash=0000C4... nonce=41937]
 7: Block [data=G hash=0000AA... previousHash=0000EC... nonce=28606]
 ```
 You can see each block has been [mined](https://en.bitcoin.it/wiki/Nonce) (each hash has 4 leading zero characters) and a nonce calculated.
 Note the `previousHash` field of each block matches the `hash` field of the previous block.
 This is one of the core concepts of the blockchain.
-If one block is modified then the hash change is propogated up the chain making the following blocks invalid.
+If one block is modified then the hash change is propagated up the chain making the following blocks invalid.

 We can validate the integrity of the chain by typing `verify`
 ```